 Find a local Painters now

 What advice would a professional painter give?

-has over 15 years experience in the trade and advises not to be too price-driven when getting quotes from painters.
+We asked hipages painter Nathan Waldron, who has over 15 years experience in the trade and he advised us not to be too price-driven when getting quotes from painters.
 “Preparation is everything for a quality finish.
 Some people may go for a cheaper quote, but if the preparation is not up to scratch you are going to see the results after a year or so.
 You also need to be very careful to match the correct type of paint with the surface.”

 A painter will usually quote for your entire job.
 This is typically calculated on a per square metre basis.
 In most cases, the job quote includes paints and all other supplies.
 The per square metre charge is deceptive as takes into account all the work that goes into a painting job.

 For interiors, factors they take into account include:

 For exteriors, factors they take into account include: